aument-lang/aument/docs/design-for-performance.md

 ## Implementation

+### One-pass parser

+The Aument parser has only one pass which generates virtual machine bytecode from a source file.

 ### Compact, uniform bytecode

 Each bytecode instruction the virtual machine executes has a clear, uniform structure: a 32-bit value with 1-2 bytes per operand.
 Decoding each instruction is simple.